mrkyleknight/Reading-Journal-/Class205.md

 ## Using Images In HTML.
 Read Common Image Types and Choosing Image Formats.

 1. What is a real world use case for the alt attribute being used in a website?
-Making websites more accessibile.

-*Displays text for a image when a user has slow internet.*
+*Making websites more accessible.Displays text for a image when a user has slow internet.*

 2. How can you improve accessibility of images in an HTML document?